A visually captivating, responsive, and user-friendly website can distinguish between a bounce and a conversion.

 And if you need more convincing on the harsh reality, numerous studies have confirmed that slow page speeds lead to higher bounce rates.

-So all signs indicate the importance of optimizing your website and increasing page speed.
-To understand if your website meets the mark or is falling short, try running it through Google’s PageSpeed Insights tool.
+All signs indicate the importance of optimizing your website and increasing page speed.
+To understand if your website meets the mark or falls short, try running it through Google’s PageSpeed Insights tool.

 You’ll receive a passing or failing score for both mobile and desktop.
 Don’t worry if you get a failing score.
 Google outlines everything you need to do to fix it.